Grown Ups 2: Music

+Sequel

-Maria Bello said in an interview, "People have talked about it and we've heard it might happen, but I don't know if there is a script, I don’t know what there is.
+Maria Bello said in an August 2016 interview, "People have talked about it and we've heard it might happen, but I don't know if there is a script, I don't know what there is.
 But I hope so because, boy, it's fun to work with those guys."
 In January 2020, comedian Tom Scharpling gained attention for uploading an unofficial and unaffiliated Grown Ups 3 script, written in April 2019, to Twitter.
+In July 2025 while promoting his film Happy Gilmore 2, Sandler hints a sequel is possible once a story has been greenlit.
+Rob Schneider expressed support in a sequel following his absence in the second film.
+Filming is set to start in Vancouver, British Columbia, Canada in February 2026.